benmezger/blog/content/notes/2021-09-11--23-32-04Z--automating_and_testing_dotfiles.md

-With this dotfile structure, I can easily write test scripts for asserting if files were correctly copied, packages installed, etc. For example, I could write a Python script which asserts if files are correctly in place, I could then set this script to run after Ansible did it&rsquo;s job.
+With this dotfile structure, I can easily write test scripts for asserting if files were correctly copied, packages installed, etc. For example, I could write a Python script which asserts if files are correctly in place, I could then set this script to run after Ansible did it's job.

 ```python
 import pathlib